 Patients with confirmed carcinoma typically have neck CT with contrast and a chest x-ray or chest CT.
 Most clinicians also do PET of the neck and chest at the time of diagnosis.

 Early supraglottic carcinoma can be effectively treated with radiation therapy or partial laryngectomy.
 Laser resection has shown considerable success on early-stage supraglottic squamous cell carcinomas and minimizes functional changes after surgery.
 If the carcinoma is more advanced but does not affect the true vocal cords, a supraglottic partial laryngectomy can be done to preserve the voice and glottic sphincter.
 If the true vocal cords also are affected, a supracricoid laryngectomy or a total laryngectomy is required if surgery is chosen.
 As with glottic carcinoma, most advanced-stage supraglottic cancers initially are treated with chemotherapy and radiation therapy.
+The supraglottis has a rich lymphatic network, so the neck must be addressed in all patients with supraglottic cancer.

 Treatment of hypopharyngeal carcinomas is similar to that of laryngeal cancer.
 Early-stage lesions usually are treated with radiation alone, although endoscopic resection is an option.
-However, the majority of patients with hypopharyngeal cancer have advanced-stage disease, because of the silent nature of the disease and frequent regional lymphatic spread; such patients are treated with chemotherapy and radiation therapy primarily, with surgical salvage.
+However, the majority of patients with hypopharyngeal cancer have advanced-stage disease because of the silent nature of the disease and frequent regional lymphatic spread; such patients are treated with chemotherapy and radiation therapy primarily, with surgical salvage.

 Rehabilitation may be required after either surgical or nonsurgical treatment.
 Significant swallowing problems are common after chemotherapy and radiation therapy and may require esophageal dilation, swallowing therapy, or, in severe cases, surgical replacement of the pharynx or gastrostomy tube feedings.
 Swallowing also is affected by surgery and may require swallowing therapy or dilation as well.